The UX Design Conference and Empathy Immersion Workshop at UT Dallas by Brian Sullivan and Cassini Nazir was excellent

-This weekend I went to the Empathy Immersion Workshop to learn more about keeping empathy at the center of designs and had these takaways.
+This weekend I went to the Empathy Immersion Workshop to learn more about keeping empathy at the center of designs and had these takeaways.

 Brian Sullivan – Empathy Immersion Workshop

-Brian Sullivan gave a great class on what empathy means and how we can apply to our work.
+Brian Sullivan gave a great class on what empathy means and how we can apply it to our work.
 I learned the following from his talk:

 Empathy is how a person feels, there’s no judgment about their feelings.
 It’s also sensitive to non-verbal cues and searches for deeper meaning.

 He said there are three kinds of empathy:

 - Emotional Empathy – Which is sharing or experiencing the feelings of another person at the moment.

 - Cognitive Empathy – is understanding, intellectually, what another person thinks and feels.